jswebguru/Stock-decision/README.md

 Using `Roboflow`, various chart patterns were labeled, enabling the YOLOv8 model to learn and detect these patterns with high accuracy.
 The annotated dataset serves as the foundation for training the model, making it capable of recognizing complex patterns in financial charts.

-## ChartScanAI App
+## Stock-Decision App
-The ChartScanAI app, built with Streamlit, offers a seamless interface for users to upload charts, analyze them, and view the detected patterns.
+The Stock-decision app, built with Streamlit, offers a seamless interface for users to upload charts, analyze them, and view the detected patterns.
 Key features include:
 - **User-Friendly Interface**: Intuitive design for easy navigation and use.
 - **Real-Time Analysis**: Upload a chart and get instant results.
 - **High Accuracy**: Powered by the YOLOv8 model, ensuring reliable pattern detection.